davidje13/web-listener/docs/API.md

 - Type: [`<string>`] | [`<RegExp>`] | [`<undefined>`].

 Optional filename filter.
 The current negotiation will only be applied to files which match.
+The match is always case-insensitive.

 #### `filenegotiation.options`